Codervio/Filesignature/README.md

 It is possible to guess mime type, extension, vendor name and mime type using input arguments function.

+## Donations

+Due I am working 100% alone without any helps, organizations and any others team I can be satisfy for receiving any amount of payment to improve, develop and continue building on origin idea of framework.

+You can pay any amount to PayPal: https://www.paypal.me/codervio?locale.x=en_US

 ## Installation

 1. Installation via [Composer](http://www.composer.org) on [Packagist](https://packagist.org/packages/codervio/filesignature)